Skip to main content

 How New York Historical Society Compares

-New York Historical Society directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 73/100 is 4 points above the Arts, Culture & Humanities category average.
-The organization holds 61.1 months of operating reserves, indicating strong financial stability.
+New York Historical Society earns a NonprofitTruth efficiency grade of D (48/100).
+That is 8 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 5.44% of total revenue.
+The organization holds 61.1 months of operating reserves, indicating strong financial cushion.

 Financials